Square joy: trapped rainwater

 6

 Such terse expressions that combine functions without mentioning their arguments are called tacit.
-I will not explain here how to form these expressions, but I encourage you to learn more about it on your own.
+I won’t explain how to form these expressions here, but I encourage you to learn more about tacit programming independently.

 Let us bind our beautiful tacit expression to a name.